Georgia Family Violence Laws

 Updated by Rebecca Pirius, Attorney · Mitchell Hamline School of Law

 In Georgia, crimes involving domestic or family violence can result in enhanced penalties, restraining orders, bail conditions, and firearm restrictions.
 Family violence offenses typically carry greater potential penalties than identical violent acts committed among non-family members.
 The law also places certain responsibilities upon law enforcement officers when investigating allegations of family violence.
+This article provides an overview for anyone who's been accused of family violence in Georgia or is interested in understanding the law.

 What Constitutes Family Violence in Georgia?